Skip to main content

 Documentation Quality Standards

-• Match style and formatting of existing pages
+• Match style and formatting of existing pages.
+Maintain consistency.

-• Search for existing information before adding new content to avoid duplication
+• Search existing content before adding new material.
+Avoid duplication.

-• Start by making the smallest reasonable changes
+• Start with the smallest reasonable changes.
+Respect what works.

 Specific Documentation Rules